Trust Before Automation

 Building with Cursor, I not only shipped UI, but also prototyped and shaped our AI behavior schema.

-Results: governance data moved from RAG to long context, deterministic guardrails were assigned to specific tasks, system prompts constrantly evolved.
+Results: governance data moved from RAG to long context, deterministic guardrails were assigned to specific tasks, system prompts constantly evolved.

 Surfacing output